Is the cost of living in Honduras high?

 We asked people about the cost of living in Honduras, they wrote...

 "The cost of living in Honduras is generally considered to be quite low compared to other countries in the region.
 The capital city of Tegucigalpa and the coastal city of San Pedro Sula tend to have higher costs of living than the rest of the country.
 A nice 1 bedroom apartment in Honduras can cost around $400 USD per month, while a nice 2 bedroom apartment can cost around $600 USD per month.
-Eating dinner at a moderately priced restaurant in Honduras can cost around $10 USD per person," explained one expat living in Honduras.
+Eating dinner at a moderately priced restaurant in Honduras can cost around $10 USD per person," remarked another expat in Honduras.

 Other Questions: